mlouielu/NExG/README.md

 export NXG_PATH=”/home/.../NExG”
 ```

+For locating the virtual environments: locate -b '\activate' | grep "/home"

 Finally, re-activate the virtual env and run the following command and copy the localhost link to open in the browser.

 ```